matter-labs/zksync-web-era-docs/docs/api/go/getting-started.md

 ### Get all confirmed tokens on zkSync

-Following example shows how to get all confirmed ERC20 tokens on zkSync network.
+Following example shows how to get all confirmed tokens on zkSync Era.

 ```go
 package main